HKUSTDial/NL2SQL_Handbook/README.md

  <h1 align="center">Text-to-SQL Handbook</h1>

-From this repository, you can view the latest advancements in NL2SQL.
+From this repository, you can view the [latest advancements](#-nl2sql-survey--tutorial) in NL2SQL(Text-to-SQL).
 This handbook corresponds to our survey paper: [A Survey of NL2SQL with Large Language Models: Where are we, and where are we going?](https://arxiv.org/abs/2408.05109).
 We also provide [tutorial slides](./slides/NL2SQL_handbook.pdf) to summarize the key points of this survey.
 Based on the trends in the development of language models, we have created a river diagram of NL2SQL methods to trace the evolution of the NL2SQL field.

 If you are a novice, don't worry—we have prepared a practical guide for you, covering a wide range of foundational materials [here](#-practical-guide-for-novice).
 We summarized NL2SQL related [applications](#-nl2sql-related-applications).